pruchay/jest-sonar-reporter/README.md

 ## Usage

-1. Run Jest to execute your tests.
+1. Run Jest to execute your tests with coverage flag (for example `jest --coverage`).

 Using npm: